Ezka77/xen-orchestra-ce/README.md

 * This Docker project is not supported by Xen-Orchestra or the parent company Vates.
 * Xen-Orchestra also provides a fully-supported, turn-key appliance, see: https://xen-orchestra.com/pricing.html

+### Docker images

+I've try to shrink the image size, using Alpine helps a lot, but now I'm stuck with the Node/Yarn/npm limitation: xo-web and xo-server share a lot of dependencies but Node-tools seems to just not handle common modules directory.
+There is about 120Mo in `node_modules` for xo-server and 170Mo for xo-web and I suppose if theses dependencies are shared this should reduce the size a lot =).